 I then added the centerpiece, a mummy head that is actually a mask!
-(I’ll be posting a follow-up blog for the DIY instructions to make this creepy mummy centerpiece) I covered it in creepy bugs and surrounded it with even more bugs and scorpions.
+You can find the DIY instructions for that HERE.
+I covered it in creepy bugs and surrounded it with even more bugs and scorpions.
 For me ancient Egypt means flesh eating beetles and stinging scorpions so I used a lot!!
-I decided to spray paint them gold.
-This is a super easy DIY process (see my next blog post) and it made them stand out really well against the dark purple backdrop of velvet and gave the impression of riches that you would find in an Egyptian tomb.
+I decided to spray paint them gold and it made them stand out really well against the dark purple backdrop of velvet and gave the impression of riches that you would find in an Egyptian tomb.
 Add to that a ton of jewels and I think you get the impression you walked into an undiscovered tomb.

 Gold spray painted bugs

 Scorpions, cockroaches & flies

 I also added glass bottles or vessels in rich jewel colors (green, purple and red) with labels “open if you dare” that Elena made for me to add to the mystique.

 Well it wouldn’t be a Halloween tomb without candy, so I added these next.
 Several varieties.
 First I used the super stylish gold striped favor boxes I found on Oriental Trading and filled them with chocolate coins…riches from the tomb!
 Then I filled the 2 black urns I found at the junk store with candy and saved some of the chocolate candy coins as a layer across the top.
 This was my prime candy.
 Don’t laugh!
 It’s for those super adorable kids with the best manners that I just want to shower with candy!

 Then the main bulk of candy.
 I used black ornate plates across the front of the trunk and stacked these high with candy.
 Each plate has a different type.
 Sort of like a different jewel in the tomb.
 These are for my grab and run kids, lol.